harindujayakody/Remove-Duplicates-from-Text-File/README.md

 - Displays a summary of the number of duplicate and unique lines in the terminal.
 - Clears the terminal screen before displaying the output for a clean experience.

+## Usage
+Running the Script
+Ensure your input file (e.g., input.txt) is in the same directory as the script.
+Save the cleaned content to a new file called new.txt.

+Execute the Python script with: python remove_duplicates.py

 ## Installation

 To use the script, follow these steps: